egre55/ultimate-file-transfer-list/README.md

 `Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH*'`

-This returns some output, based on which you would then something like:
+This returns some output, based on which you would then do something like:

 `Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0` `Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0`